 Sheng-Lung Huang, Graduate Institute of Photonics and Optoelectronics, National Taiwan University, is visiting the Faculty of Physics and Astronomy as ASP Visiting Professor in May 2014.
 During his stay he will give two lectures.

 Sheng-Lung Huang received the B.S. degree from the Department of Electrical Engineering, National Taiwan University in 1986, and the M. S. and Ph.
 D. degrees from the Department of Electrical Engineering, University of Maryland, College Park in 1990 and 1993, respectively.
-He joined the Graduate Institute of Photonics and Optoelectronics (GIPO) and Department of Electrical Engineering, National Taiwan University in 2006.
+He joined the Graduate Institute of Photonics and Optoelectronics (GIPO) and the Department of Electrical Engineering, National Taiwan University in 2006.
 He served as the Chairman/Director of GIPO from August 2007 to July 2010.
-Prior to joining National Taiwan University, he served as Chairman/Director of the Institute of Electro-Optical Engineering, National Sun Yat-Sen University from April 2003 to Jan.
+Prior to joining the National Taiwan University, he served as Chairman/Director of the Institute of Electro-Optical Engineering, National Sun Yat-Sen University from April 2003 to Jan.
 2006.
 His expertise is on fiber based photonics and tomography technologies.

 Fields of specialty:

 - Broadband light sources for optical coherence tomography

 Time: May 6, 2014, 15:30-17:30